Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 ***Self Supporting.*** If the armour normally has a Strength requirement, you can use Intelligence to fufill the requirement.

-#### Spellcasting Focus

-You can use the Arcane Armour as a spellcasting focus for your Artificer spells.
+***Spellcasting Focus.***You can use the Arcane Armour as a spellcasting focus for your Artificer spells.

 ***Second Skin.*** The armour attaches to you and can't be removed against your will.
 It also expands to cover your entire body.
 You can retract or deploy the helmet as a :rsc-b: Bonus Action.
 The armour replaces any missing limbs, functioning identically to a limb it replaces.